AssetMark | Blog

 • Leadership succession: find a leader who will be able to earn the respect, trust, and admiration of employees.

-Do you want to exit the business immediately through an outright sale, or merge with another firm and stay on during the transition?
-Or would you want to groom a successor from among junior partners, or bring someone into your business for the very purpose of succession?
-Do you have children with an interest in succeeding you?
-All of these elements will impact your planning and execution.
+• Do you want to exit the business immediately through an outright sale, or merge with another firm and stay on during the transition?

-3 Components of a Successful Succession Plan
+4 Components of a Successful Succession Plan

-1. Put Your Plan in Writing and Socialize it with Your Employees and Family
+1. Put Your Plan in Writing and Socialize It With Your Employees and Family

 2. Create a Detailed Client Communication Plan

-Once it’s time to implement your succession plan, ensuring your clients are informed of what is happening, why it’s happening, when it’s happening, and what – exactly – it means to them is imperative.
 Unhappy or confused clients will transform the most carefully constructed plan into a potentially business-ending disaster.
 Learn more about common client communication myths.

 3. Know What Your Next Chapter Looks Like

-Business owners who do not put effort into figuring out what life “post succession” looks like are often surprised by how difficult the transition is.
+Business owners who do not put effort into figuring out what “post-work” life looks like are often surprised by how difficult the transition is.
 Protecting your life’s work and your clients is important.
 Ensuring you have a plan to enjoy the fruits of your labor, whether it’s traveling, volunteering, or taking it easy, is the all-important final aspect of your succession plan roadmap.

 Start the succession planning process with the end in mind.
 Use your goals and priorities to help inform your decisions, and your succession plan becomes a natural part of your business’ life cycle.
 With a solid succession plan in place, you’ll be protecting your clients, your family, your legacy, and the investment of time, effort, and money you have put into your business.
-Need help?
-Reach out to our Business Consultants for resources and support to get your business on track.